 State game reserves (SGR)

 Game species may be hunted, but only during the open season.
 Sixteen State Game Reserves are available for quail hunting and six for Hog Deer hunting.
-Pest animals may not be hunted at any time, unless specifically authorised.
+Generally, pest animals may not be hunted at any time, unless specifically authorised.
 However, from 2 May 2018, recreational hunters can hunt foxes, hares and rabbits only on State Game Reserves while hunting for game duck during the duck hunting season.

 See list below.